mtomassoli/golib/README.md

 ##Channels##

 *Channels* are the most complex objects in **Golib**.
 Think of a Channel as a FIFO *queue*.
-You can *push* a value onto a channel and *pop* a value from it.
+You can *send* a value on a channel and *recv* (receive) a value from it.
 These operations can *block*.
 Here, *blocking* means that a request of *waiting* is sent to the goroutine.
 The wait is honored only after a break, as always.

-Basically, a blocking *push* or *pop* behaves like a *goWait*.
-Also note that breaks after non-blocking *pushes* and *pops* are ignored.
+Basically, a blocking *send* or *recv* behaves like a *goWait*.
+Also note that breaks after non-blocking *sends* and *recvs* are ignored.
 This means that the goroutine goes on executing the next block of code immediately.
 If you're sure that an operation doesn't block, you don't need any break.
 If an operation can block, you need a break.

 You create a channel with